GTM and GA4 with real data

-Two sites connected to a real backend.
-You've got a landing page with forms and API endpoints, plus a shop with a full e-commerce checkout flow.
-We've pushed everything to the dataLayer — your job is to catch it.
+Two sites connected to a real backend: a landing page with forms and API endpoints, plus a shop with a full e-commerce checkout flow.
+Everything's pushed to the dataLayer.
+Your job is to catch it.

 Two sites.
 Two use cases.